blockworks-foundation/lite-rpc/docs/architecture.md

  * getEpochInfo
  * getSlot
  * getSignatureStatuses at process commitment.
+ * new tx sent: call by the SendTx module when a Tx is processed by sendTx module.

 Provide these subscription:
  * Full block
  * BLock info
  * Slots
  * Leader schedule
+ * sent Tx at confirmed and / or finalized: notify when a Tx sent is confirmed or finalized.

-A new subscription can be implemented by this module: SendTx confirmed.
-Tx send by the SendTx module that are confirmed (or finalized) are notified on this subscription.
+A new subscription is added: Sent Tx confirmed/ finalized.
+SendTx module send Tx signature to the consensus module and when a Tx sent is confirmed (or finalized), it is notified on this subscription.

 It avoids to call getSignatureStatuses in a pull mode.